 Consumers are using Instagram as a primary method of research to decide which hotels and resorts feel like the best fit for their needs.
 There’s an assumption that hotel-generated web content can be misleading, so consumers have turned to social media to peruse user-generated content of the property to see what the resort “actually” looks like.
 Their first impression is often the hotel’s own Instagram page, so it’s important to run a well-groomed account that greets these researchers with authenticity and professionalism.

-Bonus: Avoid Getting Caught Understaffed with Smarter Staff Scheduling
+39. Avoid Getting Caught Understaffed with Smarter Staff Scheduling

-Ryan Fyfe CEO & Founder, Humanity.com, Inc.
+Ryan Fyfe, CEO & Founder, Humanity

 Hotel guests hate waiting.
-They don’t like waiting for you to show them their rooms or to get a drink at the bar.
+They don’t like waiting for you to show them to their rooms or to get a drink at the bar.
 Happy, satisfied guests who never have to wait to be served are more likely to give you free marketing via word of mouth, right?
 How can you make sure that your hotel is never understaffed, but at the same time, keep your labor costs down by not blindly overstaffing?
 You can do so by using advanced, data-driven employee scheduling software.

 Over to You